-The USDA/1890 National Scholars Program is a partnership between of the U.S. Department of Agriculture (USDA) and the nineteen 1890 Historically Black Land-Grant Universities.
-The USDA/1890 National Scholars Program is implemented under the USDA Fellow Experience Program (FEP).
-Applicants accepted into the program will be appointed using the Schedule A(r) authority (5 CFR 213.3202) and are not eligible for noncompetitive conversion to full time employment upon graduation.
+The USDA/1890 National Scholars Program is a partnership between of the U.S. Department of Agriculture (USDA) and the 1890 Historically Black Land-Grant Universities.
+The USDA/1890 National Scholars Program is implemented under the USDA Fellows Experience Program (FEP).
+Scholars accepted into the program will be appointed using the Schedule A(r) authority (5 CFR 213.3202) and are not eligible for noncompetitive conversion to full time employment upon graduation.

-The USDA/1890 National Scholars Program offers scholarships to U.S. citizens that are seeking a bachelor’s degree at one of the nineteen 1890 Historically Black Land-Grant Institutions in any field of study in agriculture, food, natural resource sciences or other related disciplines.
+The goal of the USDA/1890 National Scholars Program is to increase the number of minorities studying agriculture, food, natural resource sciences and the related disciplines.
 National Scholars are required to study in the following or related disciplines.

 To be eligible for the USDA/1890 National Scholars Program scholarship a student must:

 The USDA/1890 National Scholars Program is available to high school seniors entering their freshman year of college and rising college sophomores and juniors.

 USDA 1890 National Scholars Program 2015 Application DEADLINE: February 1, 2015

 All application materials must be postmarked by February 1, 2015 and sent to the university (or universities) selected by the applicant to attend.
 (University addresses and contact information are included in the back of the application.)

 For any questions regarding the USDA/1890 National Scholars Program, please contact:

 Washington, DC 20250

 Fax Number: (202) 720-7136